beanssmart/smartbeans-doc/docs/reference/config/boolean.md

 ## Create entity programmatically

 In addition to the annotation-based approach, you can programmatically create a configurable boolean using the `getConfigBoolean()` method of the `SmartBeans` API.
-This approach is useful when the entity's attributes are generated dynamically through business logic and cannot be determined at compile time.
+This approach is useful in some edge cases when the entity's attributes are generated dynamically through business logic and cannot be determined at compile time.

 The method accepts three arguments: the first is the configuration name, which must be unique within the scope of the bean; the second is the default or initial value; and the third is a builder for defining all other attributes of the